cypress-interceptor

 /**

 * Throttle requests matching the provided route matcher by setting a delay.
-By default it
+By default, it throttles

-* throttles the first matching request, then the throttle is removed.
-Set `times`
+* the first matching request, and then the throttle is removed.
+Set times in the options to change

-* in options to change how many times should be the matching requests throttled.
+* how many times the matching requests should be throttled.

 *

-* @param options Throttle options (it can include mocking the response)
+* @param options The throttle options (which can include mocking the response).

-* @returns An id of the created throttle.
-It is needed if you want to remove
+* @returns The ID of the created throttle.
+This is needed if you want to remove the throttle manually.

 */